Egg Donation IVF Treatment Costs Worldwide Map

 – tabular data – all prices in EUR

 Country Min price EUR Max price EUR Average price EUR Argentina 4650 5369 5010 Australia 4504 9100 6614 Barbados 8750 8750 8750 Belgium 5700 5700 5700 Bulgaria 4500 5300 4900 Canada 5232 7962 6473 Chile 4650 4650 4650 Cyprus 4500 13650 6307 Czech Republic 3700 8500 4713 Danmark 4420 5850 4966 Estonia 5100 5430 5265 Finland 6950 6950 6950 Georgia 3750 8500 5563 Greece 2600 5500 4575 India 2500 12000 4736 Iran 5000 5000 5000 Ireland 8000 8700 8350 Kenya 3900 3900 3900 Latvia 6450 6800 6625 Malaysia 8000 8000 8000 Netherlands 10000 10000 10000 New Zeland 9259 9259 9259 Pakistan 3500 3500 3500 Poland 4000 4500 4233 Portugal 5900 6600 6150 Russia 1530 8500 4761 Slovak Republic 4450 5000 4650 South Africa 4852 4852 4852 Spain 4500 10135 6750 Thailand 5000 5500 5333 UK 4500 13205 7967 Ukraine 2500 9500 5608 USA 3640 29929 16162

 When comparing the prices pay attention to:

-- The full cost, including tests, drugs, etc.
+- The full cost, including tests, fertility drug cost, etc.